jafischer/layout/README.md

 ## Background

-Let's face it, MacBooks are not great at managing multiple monitors.
+Let's face it, MacBooks are not great at managing multiple monitors, at least in the scenario where you are regularly unplugging them and plugging them back in.

 When you come back from a meeting, and plug in your 2nd (and maybe 3rd) monitor, your MacBook **tries** to remember where all the windows used to be, and put them all back.